rubenhuisman/octopus-deploy-variable-viewer/README.md

 See: https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key for obtaining an API Key

-Note: this is just a quick and dirty implemation, usage at your own risk
+Note: this is just a quick and dirty implementation, usage at your own risk